 In this podcast, Mike and Tee discuss how in light of COVID-19, many B2B distributors pivoted to B2C to continue serving end customers while adhering to public health directives.

 Many of these distributors discovered that they learned more about those customers when using Routeique™ for their B2C deliveries.
 Previously, distributors had sold to stores and were left in the dark about their customers buying habits and preferences.
-But with Routeique™, they were able to gain a greater understanding of their end customer: "They got a taste of that Amazon advantage--Amazon, aside from the fact that they built an incredible machine for the supply chain side, they know their customers directly," says Mike, noting that after experiencing this, many businesses in this decided to explore these opportunities in more depth.
+But with Routeique™, they were able to gain a greater understanding of their end customer: "They got a taste of that Amazon advantage--Amazon, aside from the fact that they built an incredible machine for the supply chain side, they know their customers directly," says Mike, noting that after experiencing this, many businesses decided to explore these opportunities in more depth.

 Similarly, our robust suite of tools allowed AlbertaGrocery.ca to build a network of local businesses, and effectively organize and optimize shared home delivery through one partner.

 The democratization of other technologies brings many of the same benefits as this example.
-Small-to-mid-sized distributors can gain more insights and operate with greater efficiently.
+Small-to-mid-sized distributors can gain more insights and operate with greater efficiency.
 This enables them to scale and meet customer expectations that are, increasingly, influenced by the ease of B2C e-commerce giants like Amazon and Walmart.

 Large Enterprises: Connecting Supply Chain Firms of All Sizes